vyfor/cord.nvim/README.md

-    editing = 'Editing {}',                     -- Text to display when editing a file file_browser = 'Browsing files in {}',      -- Text to display when browsing files (Empty string to disable) plugin_manager = 'Managing plugins in {}',  -- Text to display when managing plugins (Empty string to disable) lsp_manager = 'Configuring LSP servers in {}', -- Text to display when managing LSP servers (Empty string to disable) workspace = 'In {}',                        -- Text to display when in a workspace (Empty string to disable) }, buttons = {
+    editing = 'Editing {}',                     -- Text to display when editing a file file_browser = 'Browsing files in {}',      -- Text to display when browsing files (Empty string to disable) plugin_manager = 'Managing plugins in {}',  -- Text to display when managing plugins (Empty string to disable) lsp_manager = 'Configuring LSP in {}',      -- Text to display when managing LSP servers (Empty string to disable) workspace = 'In {}',                        -- Text to display when in a workspace (Empty string to disable) }, buttons = {